nanovna-v2/NanoVNA2-firmware/README.md

 The GD32F303 processor does not support [USB DFU](https://www.usb.org/sites/default/files/DFU_1.1.pdf) mode like the STM32 chips do.
 Instead, a serial bootloader program is installed.
 Please do not attempt to use a standard USB DFU tool.

-The [bootloader](bootloader/binary.bin) should be loaded at address 0x8000000, the start of the GD32F303 flash section.
-To install the bootloader on a new GD32F303, you will need to use an [ST-Link](https://www.st.com/en/development-tools/st-link-v2.html) device, of which many inexpensive clones are available.
-Some reports indicate that the NanoVNAv2 cannot be powered via the 3.2v supply from the ST-Link, but should be powered from its own battery.

-The NanoVNA V2 firmware is installed at address 0x8004000.
-You can upload the firmware binary to that address using an ST-Link.

-If your device already has a working serial bootloader, you can upload the firmware without needing extra hardware.
+All V2 devices contain a USB serial bootloader, and you can upload the firmware through USB without needing extra hardware.

-## Updating firmware using the serial bootloader
+## Updating firmware using the USB serial bootloader

-If you have an intact bootloader already installed in your NanoVNAv2, there are several ways to update the firmware.

-You can update the firmware using (NanoVNAv2-QT](https://github.com/nanovna-v2/NanoVNA-QT).
+You can update the firmware using [NanoVNAv2-QT](https://github.com/nanovna-v2/NanoVNA-QT).
 Restart your NanoVNA as described below and follow the instructions in NanoVNAv2-QT.

 Otherwise, you can update your firmware using Python and the [bootload_firmware.py](bootload_firmware.py) script.
 Ensure you have Python version 3, and install [pyserial](https://github.com/pyserial/pyserial).